liubovch/ts_primer_design/README.md

-# Design of species-specific primers
+# Design of taxon-specific primers